imzeeshan-ai/imzeeshan-ai/README.md

 ## I'm a Student, Professional, Developer, Creator, and Mentor!!

 <p>
-A self-motivated professional with the ability to create new ideas, with a BS degree in Computer Science.

 I have learned how to translate business requirements into technical solutions, how to apply AI and Machine Learning algorithms to automate complex tasks, and have a good understanding of Data Science, Machine Learning, deep learning, image processing and agile development methodologies.